-2. Fourteen days notice, specifying the place, the day and the hour of any general meeting and the general nature of the business to be transacted shall be given to the members, and if sent by post, the same shall be deemed to have been received by a member on the day following that on which it was posted.
-The non-receipt of the notice by any members shall not, however, invalidate the proceedings of any resolution passed at a general meeting.
+3.02 Fourteen days’ notice, specifying the place, the day and the hour of any Special General Meeting and the general nature of the business to be transacted shall be given to the members.
+The accidental omission to give notice of a Special General Meeting or the non-receipt of the notice by any member shall not however invalidate the proceedings of any resolution passed at a Special General Meeting.

 NOTICE OF MOTION

-3. Any member desiring to make a motion at any general meeting on any subject not already on the agenda shall give notice in writing of the same to the Association Management at least seven days prior to the date of the meeting.
+3.03 Any member desiring to make a motion at any Special General Meeting on any subject not already on the agenda shall give notice in writing of the same to the Association Management at least seven days prior to the date of the meeting.

-4. No business shall be transacted at any general meeting unless a quorum is present when the meeting proceeds to business.
+3.04 No business shall be transacted at any Special General Meeting unless a quorum is present when the meeting proceeds to business.
 Twenty-five (25) members present in person shall form a quorum.
 If within one-half hour from the time appointed for the meeting a quorum is not present, the meeting shall, if convened upon a requisition of members, be dissolved and in any other case it shall stand adjourned to be reconvened at the discretion of the Board of Directors at such time or place as they shall deem convenient.

-5. The Chairman, and in his absence, any Vice-Chairman, shall preside as Chairman at every general meeting of the Association.
-If the Chairman and all the Vice- Chairmen are not present within fifteen minutes after the time for holding the meeting, the members present shall choose someone of their own number to be the Chairman of the meeting.
-The Chairman, with the consent of the meeting, may adjourn any meeting from time to time.
+3.05 The Chair, and in his/her absence, the Senior Vice-Chair or either Vice-Chair, shall preside as Chair at every Special General Meeting of the Association.
+If the Chair and all the Vice-Chairs are not present within fifteen minutes after the time for holding the meeting, the members present shall choose someone of their own number to be the Chair of the meeting.
+The Chair, with the consent of the meeting, may adjourn any meeting from time to time.

-7. At all general meetings of the Association, all questions shall be decided by a majority of votes.
-All voting shall be open and by a show of hands except where a vote by ballot is demanded, and except for the election of the Chairman, the Vice-Chairmen, and the Secretary-Treasurer (which shall be taken by ballot in the manner hereinafter provided).
-At any general meeting a ballot may be demanded on any question by the Chairman of the meeting or by any five members present at the meeting and entitled to vote.
-In the case of an equality of votes at any general meeting, the Chairman shall be entitled to a deciding vote.
+3.07 At all Special General Meetings of the Association, all questions shall be decided by a majority of votes.
+All voting shall be open and by a show of hands except where a vote by ballot is demanded, and except for the election of the Chair, the Vice-Chairs, and the Secretary-Treasurer (which shall be taken by ballot in the manner hereinafter provided).
+At any Special General Meeting a ballot may be demanded on any question by the Chair of the meeting or by any five members present at the meeting and entitled to vote.
+In the case of an equality of votes at any Special General Meeting, the Chair shall be entitled to a deciding vote.

-8. A corporation or partnership which is a member of the Association shall, by writing, appoint one of its officers or some other person to act as its representative at any or all meetings of the Association, and the person so nominated shall be the only person entitled to vote on behalf of such corporation or partnership at a general meeting.
+3.08 A firm or corporation which is a member of the Association shall, by writing, appoint one of its officers or some other person to act as its representative at any or all meetings of the Association, and the person so nominated shall be the only person entitled to vote on behalf of such firm or corporation at a Special General Meeting.

-1. (a) The management and administration of the affairs of the Association shall be vested in a Board of Directors consisting of the Chairman, a Senior Vice-Chairman, two Vice-Chairmen, a Secretary-Treasurer, and one Director for each trade or business section of the membership.
-The Immediate Past Chairman shall serve one additional year on the Board.
+4.01 (a) The management and administration of the affairs of the Association shall be vested in a Board of Directors consisting of the Chair, a Senior Vice-Chair, two Vice-Chairs, a Secretary-Treasurer, Past Chair and one Director for each trade or business section of the membership and up to twelve Directors at Large.
 An Executive Committee made up of the elected officers may act in place and stead of the Board of Directors between Board meetings.
 Action of the Executive Committee shall be reported to the Board for ratification.

-(b) The Chairman, Vice-Chairmen and Secretary-Treasurer shall be elected annually as hereinafter provided.
+(b) The Chair, Vice-Chairs and Secretary-Treasurer shall be elected annually as hereinafter provided.
 The Board of Directors shall designate each year those trade associations or business sections of the membership.
-Each of those sections shall be requested to be represented on the Board by a person who will become a Director for two years, such Person, Firm or Corporation must be an active member of the Association.
+Each of those sections shall be requested to be represented on the Board by a person who will become a Director for two years, such person, firm or corporation must be an active member of the Association.
 If no appointment is made, the Board of Directors shall have the authority to make an appointment.
 The Board of Directors may also appoint not more than twelve (12) Directors at Large to fill a particular duty or function.

 POWERS OF BOARD

-2. (a) The Board of Directors may do all acts and exercise all the powers conferred on or held by the Association except such as are required by these By-Laws or by statute to be exercised or done by the Association in general meeting.
+4.02 (a) The Board of Directors may do all acts and exercise all the powers conferred on or held by the Association except such as are required by these By-Laws or by statute to be exercised or done by the Association at a Special General Meeting.

 (b) The Board of Directors shall have full power to make such rules and regulations from time to time for the good government of the Association as is necessary, not being inconsistent with the objects of the Association and these By-Laws.